ECCO0220/Ecomemce-SQL_Analyzing_Traffic_Sources/README.md

-Task3: New Gsearch volume trends: pull gsearch nonbrand trended session volume, by week, to see if the bid changes have caused volume to drop at all
+Task 3: New Gsearch volume trends: pull gsearch nonbrand trended session volume, by week, to see if the bid changes have caused volume to drop at all